anam109/Parsing/README.md

 Top Down and Bottom Up Parsing
 =======

-This is really good implementation of Parser.We know intuitively how these parsers work, but need to specify some things precisely.
+This is really good implementation of Parser.
+We know intuitively how these parsers work, but need to specify some things precisely.
 Shift operations merely push the indicated state on the stack.
 A reduce operation has two parts.

 Anam Azam Khan - Coder at http://egoseoservices.com